Italian nobility: Sicilian nobility

-Neapolitan nobility
+The Sicilian nobility was a privileged hereditary class in the Kingdom of Sicily, the Kingdom of the Two Sicilies and the Kingdom of Italy, whose origins may be traced to the 11th century AD.

+The Romans, Byzantines and Saracens exported different elements of their aristocratic structures to the island of Sicily, however, it was not until the Norman invasion of 1061, led by Roger I de Hauteville, that the Sicilian aristocracy and feudal system took root.

+Over the centuries, established noble families were advanced through the aristocratic ranks.
+By the 18th century, the titles principe, duca and marchese were held by many men whose ancestors, only several centuries earlier, had been barons and lords.
+Conte, signore and cavaliere are titles that have been used by the Sicilian nobility.
+Over the centuries many families emerged as landed aristocracy or nobility similar to the English gentry and peerage.

 Papal nobility

 During this period, throughout Italy various influential families came to positions of power through the election of a family member as Pope or were elevated into the ranks of nobility through ecclesiastical promotion.
 These families freely intermarried with aristocratic nobility.
 Like other noble families, those with both papal power and money were able to purchase comunes or other tracts of land and elevate family patriarchs and other relatives to noble titles.
 Hereditary patriarchs were appointed Duke, Marquis and even Prince of various 16th and 17th century principalities.
 According to Ranke:

 Popes commonly elevated members of prominent families to the position of Cardinal; especially second and third sons who would not otherwise inherit hereditary titles.
 Popes also elevated their own family members – especially nephews – to the special position of Cardinal-Nephew.
 Prominent families could purchase curial offices for their sons and regularly did, hoping that the son would rise through Church ranks to become a Bishop or a Cardinal, from which position they could dispense further titles and positions of authority to other family members.

 The period was famous for papal nepotism and many families, such as the Barberini and Pamphili, benefited greatly from having a papal relative.
 Families that had previously been limited to agricultural or mercantile ventures found themselves, sometimes within only one or two generations, elevated to the Roman nobility when a relative was elected to the papal throne.
 Modern Italy is dotted with the fruits of their success – various family palazzi stand today as a testament to their sometimes meteoric rise to power.